NandiniBhattad13/Privacy-Without-Regret-Differentially-Private-Inference-Time-Alignment/experiments/itp_comparison.md

-# Experiment 05: ITP vs PrivITP under Two-Phase Data Splitting
+# ITP vs PrivITP

-This experiment compares non-private ITP against PrivITP across multiple values of `sigma`, but with one important twist relative to Experiment 04: each prompt's candidate pool is **split into two disjoint halves** of size N. The first half is used to compute the threshold `lambda_hat`; the second half is used as the rejection-sampling pool.
+This experiment compares non-private ITP against PrivITP across multiple values of `sigma`, but with one important twist: each prompt's candidate pool is **split into two disjoint halves** of size N. The first half is used to compute the threshold `lambda_hat`; the second half is used as the rejection-sampling pool.
 This data split keeps phase 1 and phase 2